kmcgillivray/kmcgillivray.github.io/_posts/2015-10-30-writing-code-from-scratch.md

 What you need isn’t the solution (which is what tutorials give you), but a set of strategies and creative problem solving skills that you can use to combine the building blocks that you’ve learned through tutorials into your own original solutions.

-Here’s are the key parts of the strategy I use to write code from scratch when I know what I want the code to do, but I’m not sure how to put it into the syntax a computer will understand.
+Here are the key parts of the strategy I use to write code from scratch when I know what I want the code to do, but I’m not sure how to put it into the syntax a computer will understand.

 ## 1. Start with pseudo-code.